hcmlab/ssi/docs/index.md

 # Installation {#installation}

 SSI is freely available from <http://openssi.net>.
 The core of SSI is released under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.de.html).
 Plugins are either [GPL](https://www.gnu.org/licenses/gpl-3.0.de.html) or [LGPL](https://www.gnu.org/licenses/lgpl-3.0.de.html).
-To check out SSI you need an Apache Subversion (SVN) client (if you're on Windows you can use  [TortoiseSVN](https://tortoisesvn.net)).
 See INSTALL file for further installation instructions.

 On Windows run ``setup.exe`` in the root folder to setup system variables and file associations (for the latter run as administrator) as shown [here](#fig:introduction-download-0).
 The interface allows you to pick platform and compiler.
 If you have a 64-bit machine you should always select ``x64`` since 32-bit is no longer officially supported (you will have to manually build 32-bit libraries).
 If you are not planning to develop new components in C++ just keep the default compiler (``vc140``) and make sure to have [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/de-de/download/details.aspx?id=48145) installed.
 Otherwise choose the compiler version of your Visual Studio Version (e.g. ``vc120`` if you are using Visual Studio 2013).